markjprice/apps-services-net7/docs/errata/errata.md

 https://learn.microsoft.com/en-us/ef/core/miscellaneous/nullable-reference-types#dbcontext-and-dbset

 > Thanks to [charlygg](https://github.com/charlygg) for suggesting using the `Set<T>` method in a comment on [issue on 1 January 2023](https://github.com/markjprice/apps-services-net7/issues/5#issuecomment-1368614033).

+# Page 102 - Creating a class library for the data context using SQL Server

+In Step 1, I wrote, "In Visual Studio Code, select `Northwind.Common.DataContext.SqlServer` as the active OmniSharp project."

+This works if you installed the most recent release version `1.25.9`.
+But if you installed the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

 # Page 200 - Testing an AutoMapper configuration